 Like ‘homophobia’ as a euphemism for lethal hatred of gay people, the word xenophobia is not enough to describe that bus driver.
 It means fear of strangers.
 We need a word meaning hatred of strangers, which would be misoxeny, a word my twitter friend Graham Guest points out to me was in use in the 17th century.
 John Josselyn said that ‘the old Brittains’ were notable for their ‘misoxenie or hatred to strangers.’
 Cartographer John Speed wrote, presciently, that misoxenie was unalterably inherent in the ‘common humour’ of our ‘Nation’.

 |Inter-Marriage as Foundation Myth of Marseilles|

-Watching my compatriots slugging it out in Marseilles with the equally misoxenic Russian football ‘fans’ last week was excruciatingly embarrassing.
-I yelled at the TV that they were betraying the spirit of Marseilles, founded as Massalia by Greek vintners in about 600 BCE.
+Watching my compatriots slugging it out in Marseille with the equally misoxenic Russian football ‘fans’ last week was excruciatingly embarrassing.
+I yelled at the TV that they were betraying the spirit of Marseille, founded as Massalia by Greek vintners in about 600 BCE.
 A French princess named Gyptis fell in love with a Protis, a handsome Greek.
 The Gauls had welcomed him to a feast.
 She chose the migrant as her husband rather than any of her Gallic suitors.

-The incident with the bus driver made me feel even worse than the Marseilles football shambles.
+The incident with the bus driver made me feel even worse than the Marseille football shambles.
 How I’m going to feel next Friday morning if misoxeny prevails, and we Britons hospitibus feri decide to turn our backs on the rest of Europe, does not bear thinking about.
 If I don’t blog next weekend it will be because I have fled the country altogether, perhaps to Marseilles, portrayed here as an idyllic hybrid ancient community by Pierre Puvis de Chavannes.